huggingface/nanotron/docs/docs.md

 # Version ....
 ```
 Distributed workloads have the tendency to generate tradeoffs between duplicated computation and extra communication.
 There's multiple ways to run the same computation, what we can optimize is the amount of communication we do, as well as duplicated work.
-Sometime it's worth duplicating work in order to reduce communication significantly.
+Sometimes it's worth duplicating work in order to reduce communication significantly.

 As seen in previous example, sometimes the parameters are sharded across multiple devices, and sometimes they are duplicated.
 In `nanotron`, we decided to add those additional metadatas to `nn.Parameter`.
 We call our new datastructure: `NanotronParameter`